kasper-piskorski/docs/pages/documentation/4-querying-with-graql/graql-cheatsheet.md

 * Graql operates on concepts and relations between them.
 * Graql will automatically execute the query in an efficient fashion, taking advantage of existing indexes.

 This page is intended to be a quick reference guide for those already familiar with Graql.
-For further information and additional documentation, please see the Graql section on our developer portal [grakn.ai/docs](http://www.grakn.ai/docs/graql/overview.html).
+For further information and additional documentation, please see the Graql section on our [developer portal](https://grakn.ai/pages/documentation/graql/overview.html).

 ## match